 11/3: Last day to vote early in person

 11/7: Last day to vote in person

 We answer your questions!

 Monday, September 11th, 6pm (ZOOM) Thank you to those able to attend the Zoom meeting.
 Many thanks to our speaker Tim Pickering and our moderator Rob Samuelsen.
 The meeting ran over as we wanted to be sure all your questions (74!) were answered.
-To view the zoom meeting (please be patient with the loading) –
+To view the zoom meeting (please be patient with the loading) –WATCH THE ZOOM

 More of your Questions Answered